moveparaguay

 How the math works — outside the menaje window.

 Paraguay applies the MERCOSUR Common External Tariff (Arancel Externo Común) on imports from outside the bloc.
 On top of that, IVA (10%) is calculated on the customs-adjusted value.
 A handful of categories carry an extra specific tax (ISC).
-Inside MERCOSUR (Argentina, Brazil, Uruguay, Bolivia), most goods are duty-free under origin rules.
+Inside MERCOSUR full members (Argentina, Brazil, Uruguay, Paraguay; Bolivia joined 8 July 2024 with a 4-year transition), most goods are duty-free under origin rules.

 • Most consumer goods (outside MERCOSUR) 0–20% AEC + 10% IVA